weblab-class/No-Quibbles/README.md

 - Have database of events with presorted categories
 - Have user input custom-made templates
 - Store cart contents and custom-made templates in database for personalized experience

+Citations:
+The receipt at the checkout page is based on https://dribbble.com/shots/2738907-PayPal-Email-Receipt The progress circles are based on https://github.com/prasannamestha/react-gradient-progress